henriquehashimoto/one_billion_rows_challenge/README.md

 **Note:** FireDucks performance may be affected due to execution be on a WSL virtualization of VSCode.
 A pure linux based system may present a better result.

+**Note:** Spark is expected to underperform as this is a standalone, single home pc env.
+In a real cluster env the performance would be completely different.
+But, the main point of this technology be on this test is to simply test on this specific scenario.

 As we can see, DuckDB won with some margin!

 ![comparison](tests/performance_comparison_seaborn.png)